-While home for the holidays, an old friend and I set out for a café we'd been meaning to visit since high school.
+In late December, while home for the holidays, an old friend and I set out for a café we'd been meaning to visit since high school.
 Thirty-five minutes into what should have been a fifteen minute drive, we accepted that we needed help.
 "Just look it up on your phone," my friend said from behind the wheel.

 "I can't," I replied, waving my Samsung flip phone, sans Internet capabilities, above the dashboard.

 My friend sighed.
 We were lost.

 I seem to be one of four people left on this planet (or at least in this country) who has yet to buy a smartphone.
 Or at least it can feel that way.
 In reality, about 50 percent of Americans and 66 percent of adults aged 18 to 29 own smartphones.
 My own reasons for abstaining are numerous, and range from the practical to the ideological.